 Children from abusive or neglectful homes, as well as children from loving families who may experience a troubled period, often lack the fundamental skills to succeed in school, their communities and life.
 They need a safe place to live, a nurturing environment in which to grow and the emotional and physical support that only comes from making the right Connections.
-This group of Porter-Leath programs is operated by clinical staff 24-hours a day, and focuses on providing residential, foster care, adoption, runaway and homeless services for children from birth to age 18 in a supportive and therapeutic environment.
+This group of Porter-Leath programs is operated by clinical staff 24-hours a day, and focuses on providing residential, foster care and adoption services for children from birth to age 18 in a supportive and therapeutic environment.

 Porter-Leath needs you!

 Our children need caring individuals to provide nurturing homes.
 We'll provide the best training and a monthly stipend to care for a child with no other place to go.
 To become a foster parent, call 901-577-2500.

 Since its inception in 1850, Porter-Leath has cared for children without viable or stable families while continually broadening its scope to fill the community’s need.
 Porter-Leath opened its foster care and adoption program in 1986 to place children from abusive environments with parents willing to care for them in a home setting.
 In 1993, the doors to Sarah’s Place were opened to serve as a structured therapeutic shelter to meet the emergency needs of children.

 - Clients qualify for services when they have been removed from their home due to child abuse or neglect, or are homeless.

 - Clients are referred through the TN Department of Children Services, community service providers, the school system and self-referrals.